UN-OCHA/taas/README.md

     $ . env/bin/activate

-Fetch updates with `fetch`.
+Fetch updates with `gss2json`.
 Make sure you have the `UN-OCHA/taas-data` directory checked out the same level as `taas`, or set your `TAAS_DATA` environment variable first.

-    $ fetch
+    $ gss2json

-Create a pull-request using `update.py`:
+Create a pull-request by adding the `--pull` switch:

+    $ gss2json --pull

+Call with `--help` for more details:

-    $ bin/update.py
+    $ gss2json --help

 ## Contributing